hannahdesmond/mastery-curriculum/chapter3/README.md

 ![Numbers interacting inside a program, by adding together](../images/2-numbers-interacting.gif)

-Or, we can send the object referenced by `one` other messages, like `integer?`, to tell us about itself:
+Or, we can send the object referenced by `one` other messages, like `integer?`, to tell us about itself.

 <gif showing me executing `1.integer?` and the resulting messages that are sent in the world>